UthpalSuvarna/R2324/README.md

-## Webpage for FOSS
+## Website on FOSS

-Website for Free and Open Source Software
+Website for Free and Open Source Software built using react